Should Roofing Insulation Be Removed Before a Roof Replacement?

-Your Roofing Replacement Is a Great Time to Insulate
+Your Roofing Replacement Is a Great Time for Roof Insulation

-If your roof or your attic could use insulation, your roofing replacement is the time to do it!
-Especially if you’re installing rigid foam insulation, where you’d need to tear off the shingles to access the sheathing anyway.
+If you need attic or roof insulation, your roofing replacement is the time to do it!
+This is especially true if you’re installing rigid foam insulation, where you’d need to tear off the shingles to access the sheathing anyway.
 In some cases, roofers have been known to help with blown-in insulation, as well.
 They just remove a piece of decking and bring the hoses in from the top of the roof, which helps keep them from tracking excess insulation all over the place from the inside.
 It’s definitely worth asking your roofer about the full extent of their services.

 Even if you already have insulation, if you frequently feel chilly or drafty, it’s possible you may need more.
 Improving attic insulation can potentially lower your annual utility bills by $600 or more.
 A home energy auditor can inspect attic insulation and let you know if yours could use an upgrade.
 With that much money depending on it, it’s certainly worth the initial expense!